By: Alexandra Evans, Head of Child Safety Public Policy and Aruna Sharma, Global Head of Privacy

-People from all walks of life come to TikTok to be entertained, spark joy in their everyday, and share their creativity with others.
-Be it through viewing the latest book recommendations on #BookTok or showing off their new digs on #renovation, everyone can find their community on TikTok – and our goal is to foster a safe and welcoming platform for these vibrant, diverse communities.
+Singaporeans from all walks of life come to TikTok to be entertained, spark joy in their everyday, and share their creativity with others.
+Be it through viewing the latest educational tips and tricks via #learningisfun or sharing their love of food on #sgfoodie, everyone can find their community on TikTok – and our goal is to foster a safe and welcoming platform for these vibrant, diverse communities.

-Today we're introducing a new set of changes for teens aged 13-17 to further enhance these proactive protections.
-These changes will continue rolling out to our community globally over the coming months.
+Today we're introducing a new set of changes for users aged 13-17 to further enhance these proactive protections.
+These changes will continue rolling out to our users in Singapore and globally over the coming months.

 New changes to Direct Messaging privacy settings

 We want to help teens make active decisions about their privacy settings, so when someone aged 16-17 joins TikTok, their Direct Messaging setting will now be set to 'No One' by default.
 To message others, they will need to actively switch to a different sharing option.
 Existing accounts that have never used DMs before will receive a prompt asking them to review and confirm their privacy settings the next time they use this feature.
 These updates build on our current messaging protections, such as not allowing images or videos to be sent in messages and disabling messaging for accounts under age 16.

 Decide who can watch your videos

 The process of making a TikTok is fun and creative – choosing music, picking effects, and getting the transitions right – but it is just as important to choose who that video will be shared with.
 To help teens understand the sharing options available to them, we're now adding a pop-up that appears when teenagers under the age of 16 are ready to publish their first video, asking them to choose who can watch the video.
 They won't be able to publish their video until they make a selection.